 Note: Misdemeanor charges occurring inside the city limits must be handled through their municipal court.
 We will only handle their misdemeanor cases through county court if a felony charge is also involved in the same incident or if it is an extraordinary circumstance.
 Example: A misdemeanor charge involving a city employee or relative.

 Bring your incident/offense report to the Magistrate and you will be put under oath and fill out a deposition of the alleged crime.
 The magistrate will then make a determination as to whether there is probable cause for the issuance of a warrant.
 If probable cause is found, an arrest warrant is issued.
 There is no cost involved in this process.
 Please make careful consideration before you have someone arrested as we do not drop charges except in extenuating circumstances and you may be required to pay costs of court.
 An arrest warrant is NOT a matter of public record until it is served.
-If someone suspects that a warrant has been issued against them, they must appear in person at the Pickens County Sheriff's Department.
+If someone suspects that a warrant has been issued against them, they should appear in person at the Pickens County Sheriff's Department or a municipal police department.